nginxinc/nginx-ingress-workshops/OSS/labs/lab2/readme.md

    more nginx.conf
    ```

-   If you have worked with Nginx config files, it should look very similar.
+   If you have worked with NGINX config files, it should look very similar.

 1. Type `q ` to quit viewing the `nginx.conf `